fraser-lab/plumed_em_md/ANALYSIS/cluster_scripts.readme.md

     You need to remember the frame id of all the frames belonging to the first and second half of the simulation.
     At this point, you can recalculate the clusters populations using only the first or last half of the simulation.
     At convergence, they should be consistent within a few percent (even 10% is ok).

+May also want to check out ENCORE which is now a part of MDAnalysis